Justin Bieber: 2012–2014: Believe, Journals, and other appearances

 The Believe Tour, which further promoted the album, began in September 2012 in Glendale, Arizona.
 On December 14, 2012, Bieber appeared on The Ellen DeGeneres Show, where he announced plans to release an acoustic album titled Believe Acoustic, which was released on January 29, 2013.
 The album debuted at number one on the Billboard 200, making Bieber the first artist in history to have five number-one albums in the US before turning 19.

 Bieber returned to Saturday Night Live as the host and musical guest on the February 9, 2013, episode.
 His appearance was panned by critics and cast members, including Kate McKinnon, who said Bieber was not comfortable with his hosting duties, and Bill Hader, who said he did not enjoy the presence of Bieber or his entourage.
 Hader added that in his eight years on the television program, Bieber was the only host who lived up to his reputation.

-On March 7, 2013, Bieber fainted backstage at London's O2 Arena after complaining of breathing problems throughout his concert performance and was taken to the hospital.
+On March 7, 2013, Bieber briefly fainted backstage at London's O2 Arena due to breathing difficulties, returning to finish the show after receiving oxygen before being hospitalized for precautionary check-ups.
 Bieber cancelled his second Lisbon, Portugal concert at the Pavilhão Atlântico, which was to be held on March 12, because of low ticket sales.
-The concert held in the same venue on March 11 did go on as scheduled.
-In mid-August 2013, a remixed duet version of Michael Jackson's previously unreleased song "Slave to the Rhythm", featuring Bieber, leaked online.
-In response to criticism over this remix, the Michael Jackson Estate stated that it had not authorized the release of this recording, and has since made attempts to remove the song from as many web sites and YouTube channels as possible.
-Later, a song titled "Twerk" by rapper Lil Twist, featuring Bieber as well as Miley Cyrus, also leaked.
+The concert held in the same venue on March 11 went on as scheduled.
+In mid-August 2013, a remixed duet version of Michael Jackson's previously unreleased song "Slave to the Rhythm", featuring Bieber, was leaked online.
+In response to criticism over the remix, Jackson's estate stated that it had not authorized the release of the recording, and has since made attempts to remove the song from as many websites and YouTube channels as possible.
+Later, a song titled "Twerk" by rapper Lil Twist, featuring Bieber as well as Miley Cyrus, was also leaked.
 In September, Bieber was featured in Maejor Ali's song "Lolly" with rapper Juicy J. A music video for "Melodies", the debut single of American singer Madison Beer, was released in the same month featuring Bieber in a cameo appearance.